fkhadra/react-toastify/README.md

 - Toast are now draggable, you can swipe to close
 - New built-in transition added
 - Playground for contributor
 - You may use glamorous or any other css-in-js library that relies on glamor.
-(Haven't been tested)
+(Haven't been fully tested)

 ## Usage